 Broadward Hall estate is a site of special scientific interest.
 Visitors will tour the gardens, where the Regency walled garden is being renovated, then visit the Victorian pump house, restored with a grant from DEFRA, and the site where a Bronze Age hoard was discovered in the mid-19th century (now in the British Museum).

-A collection of Phormium and various rare and important plants may be seen, including one of the very few Irish fuchsia “Mount Stewart” in the whole of the UK.
+A collection of Phormium and various rare and important plants may be seen.
 Broadward Hall also holds the Collection of Historic Hemerocallis (1959 -1979), which are planted in the walled garden.
 The plants that make up this important historic collection were bred by three English hybridisers.
-There are more than 65 cultivars creating a wonderful display.
+There are more than 100 cultivars creating a wonderful display.
 Many were relocated to Broadward from Waterperry Gardens during 2021.

 Those who are interested can also visit the early 19th century archery walk lined with giant sequoia trees.
 Afternoon tea will be served in the music room or on the terrace at the end of the tour.